davidkneely/playerPlayer/README.md

 Building an audio player.
 Shows on a screen.

+MAKE SURE:

+You open the xcworkspace file instead of xcodeproj file.
+This has cocoapods installed.

 HELP:

 Check out the "Issues" tab above if you want to help out with this project.